shreekumar3d/soib_2023/README-CONTAINER.md

 By default, trends calculations are done for all species.
 You may choose a subset of species by naming them "species_to_process" variable inside output/config.R .
+This is useful to quickly check something for a subset of species without completing an entire run.

 E.g., to run for just two species:

     species_to_process <- c(
       "Coppersmith Barbet",